 3M's Ultrathon Lotion insect repellent provides 12 hours of protection thanks to a chemical formula that includes 34.4 percent DEET to fend off mosquitos, gnats, ticks, and all the other bugs that can ruin any potential outing.
 And unlike sprays, the lotion application lets you place the repellent where you need it most — your face, hands, and neck, and at the seams of your sleeves or above your socks.
 It absorbs quickly with an “outdoor” scent that almost smells like pine.
 Bonus: some users say that the lotion has also helped heal dry skin patches.

-Best for Portability: Thermacell MR300 Mosquito Repeller
+Most Portable: Thermacell MR300 Mosquito Repeller

 The MR300 from Thermacell provides a 15-foot radius of protection against mosquitoes in a pocket- and travel-friendly package that’s both portable and lightweight.
 Just strap it on the outside of your pack or toss it on your camp table, and though it doesn’t fight off other insects, the trans allethrin active ingredient keeps the targeted mosquitoes at bay.
 It “ignites” with the flick of a button for spray-, DEET-, scent-, and flame-free coverage.
 Each package contains one repeller and 12 hours of refills, along with three repellent mats and one fuel cartridge.